-home care services under the Aged Care Act 1997 (Cwth) ? ✓ Yes, home care is provided in association with an Approved Provider: Aveo Retirement Homes Ltd branded as Aveo Care at Home Note from the scheme operator: From on or around 1 July 2023, the provider will be Aveo Home Care Services Pty Ltd ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note : Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care services are not covered by the Retirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
-Part 8 - Security and em nergency systems 8.1 Does the village have a security system?
-If yes: ⊠ Yes □ No the security system details are: CCTV for Parkland, Sanctuary, and Vista buildings. the security system is monitored between: 24 hours a day, 7 days per week.
+under the Aged Care Act 1997 (Cwth)? ✓ Yes, home care is provided in association with an Approved Provider: Aveo Retirement Homes Ltd branded as Aveo Care at Home Note from the scheme operator: From on or around 1 July 2023, the provider will be Aveo Home Care Services Pty Ltd ☐ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment services are not covered l Residents can choose to by be eligible to receive a Home Care Package, or a Commonwealth ubsidised by the Commonwealth Government if assessed as eligible by team (ACAT) under the Aged Care Act 1997 (Cwth).
+These home care by the Retirement Villages Act 1999 (Qld).
+Their own approved Home Care Provider and are not obliged to use tovider, if one is offered. . · 8.1 Does the village have a security system? ⊠ Yes □ No If yes:the security system details are: CCTV for Parkland, Sanctuary, and Vista buildings. the security system is monitored between: 24 hours a day, 7 days per week.
 8.2 Does the village have an emergency help system?
 If yes or optional: the emergency help system details are: ✓ Yes - all residents ☐ Optional ☐ No Emergency response system equipment is available for each accommodation unit, in common areas and in the lift lobby area of the carpark.
 This system allows residents to activate an emergency call.
 An offsite external third party provider will assess and deal with calls in accordance with agreed protocols.
 The costs for the emergency call system are included in the operating costs which form part of the general services charge paid by residents. the emergency help system is monitored between: 24 hours, 7 days per week.
 8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
-If yes, list or provide details e.g. first aid kit, defibrillator: processing any more sequined by lane
+If yes, list or provide details e.g. first aid kit, defibrillator: protection equipment as required by law.